ferstl/depgraph-maven-plugin/README.md

 - The same test jar, but without explicit `type` part `com.mycompany:mylib::tests`

 A dependency will show up in the graph when it matches the `includes` list **and** doesn't match the `excludes` list.

+Take also a look at the [Filtering](https://github.com/ferstl/depgraph-maven-plugin/wiki/Filtering) documentation in the Wiki.